Targeting 101: Contextual vs. Behavioral Targeting

 How behavioral targeting works.
 Source: Boomtrain.com

-In short, they’re both worth testing as part of your digital marketing mix.
+With this being said, they’re both worth testing as part of your digital marketing mix.
 You knew we’d say that, right?
 As AI and Big Data continue to advance, and the marketing landscape continues to change, each is evolving to offer more capabilities to advertisers.
 Using both contextual and behavioral targeting together can help create a more holistic approach and reach shoppers in different ways at different points in their journey.

 Betty Ho